dart-lang/site-www/src/_guides/language/concurrency/index.md

 #### Sending closures with isolates

-This section shows another simple worker isolate created with `run()`, this time written as a function literal, or closure, directly in the main isolate.
+You can also create a simple worker isolate with `run()` using a function literal, or closure, directly in the main isolate.

 <?code-excerpt "lib/simple_isolate_closure.dart (main)"?>
 ```dart